 Besides for brand name and price, a proper water menu typically includes the country of origin, carbonation level, and most importantly the amount of minerals in the water.
-The mineral content, also known as TDS (total dissolved solids), is the key determinant of the flavour of each water which can vary greatly depending on the water’s terroir, much like wine.
-Some water menus also include other details such as flavour and mouthfeel profile (sweet versus salty, smooth versus heavy, etc.), pH (not much taste impact, but people often like it as they are familiar with the term), a short background story, or pairing recommendations.
+The mineral content, also known as TDS (total dissolved solids), is the key determinant of the flavor of each water which can vary greatly depending on the water’s terroir, much like wine.
+Some water menus also include other details such as flavor and mouthfeel profile (sweet versus salty, smooth versus heavy, etc.), pH (not much taste impact, but people often like it as they are familiar with the term), a short background story, or pairing recommendations.

 Water sommelier Martin Riese has helped several restaurants create unique water menus.
 Photo: Martin Riese

 As awareness of the unique qualities of different natural waters grows, there has been a corresponding increase in the number of certified water sommeliers.
 As they fill more positions in restaurants, create more water menus, and teach guests how proper water pairing enhances the dining experience, the water menu trend is becoming more established and likely to become a permanent fixture.
 “Still or sparkling” simply does not cut it anymore as consumers seek out new types of water the same way they do new types of other beverages.

 Water menus are also proving to be an excellent way for restaurants and other hospitality businesses to increase their beverage sales.
 Ray’s and Stark Bar in Los Angeles reportedly increased their water sales fivefold after launching their water menu.
 Besides offering diners interesting new choices they had never been aware of, chefs and staff will create pairings to match seasonal menus and suggest pairings for à la carte dishes.
 If the restaurant has an on-staff water sommelier, they will often provide a flight of different waters to demonstrate the difference in taste between waters sourced from various regions of the world.